 Reason #2 – Portfolio diversification

-For example: If you own property in a hot market such as Denver or Nashville, you might be inclined to continue buying in those areas.
+If you buy an income property in a hot market such as Denver or Nashville, you might be inclined to continue buying in those areas.
 At some point these markets might cool off, as all markets do from time to time as part of a normal real estate cycle.
-By investing across different geographies, your portfolio will be tied to multiple market cycles and better insulated against volatility over time.
+Alternatively, if you buy income property across different geographies, your portfolio will be tied to multiple market cycles and better insulated against volatility over time.

 Think of your real estate portfolio just like you would your stock portfolio—don’t bet it all on Apple.
 It might be bubbles and caviar when Apple is doing well, but when it’s not, it’s back to apple juice and canned tuna.